-Make sure the tray which holds the CD-ROM or DVD-ROM is closed properly.
+Make sure the tray that holds the optical disc is closed properly.
 Press gently until it clicks into place.

 Open the tray and remove the disc.
 Make sure the tray is clean.
 Any dirt or foreign object can interfere with the laser beam.